-Carina O'Reilly teaches politics, sociology and social policy at undergraduate level, and has developed a Master's degree in International Relations at Anglia Ruskin University.
-She is also engaged in doctoral research on legitimacy, accountability and local policing.
+Carina O'Reilly teaches politics and policing and criminal justice at undergraduate level, and has also developed a Master's degree in International Relations at Anglia Ruskin University.
+She is engaged in doctoral research on legitimacy, accountability and local policing.
 Carina has a Master's degree from Cambridge University in Social and Political Sciences and also holds a Master's in Strategic Studies from the University of Wales, Aberystwyth.
-She recently left IHS Jane's after seven years as a writer, editor and senior analyst.
+Before returning to academia, Carina worked at IHS Jane's for seven years as a writer, editor and senior analyst, and currently edits a webbased magazine in police governance and management.
 She is a specialist on politics, policing and security issues in Europe.
-She is also Deputy Leader of Cambridge City Council.
+She was formerly Deputy Leader of Cambridge City Council and remains a serving councillor.